rduplain/hello-cljs/README.md

 * `make test-refresh` -- Run project tests and watch for changes.
 * `make test` -- Run project tests.

+To build a binary for FreeBSD, set up a development environment and run `make release-for-os` on a FreeBSD system, with resulting binary at `./target/hello`.

 Production:

 * After running `make`, find redistributable binaries in `./target/bin-*/`.